Huluti/lavender-report/README.md

 # LavenderReport

 **LavenderReport** is an open-source command-line tool for categorizing and reporting Stripe payment transactions by region.
-Designed for EU businesses, it helps you split your payment data into domestic, intra-EU, and extra-EU transactions for easy VAT reporting and financial review.
+Designed for EU businesses, it helps you split your payment data into domestic, intra-EU, and extra-EU transactions for easy VAT reporting.

 ## Features
 - Categorize payments by: